TEXT RINGS TO +1 (833) 993-0491 TO GET 15% OFF YOUR NEXT ORDER

 Solid gold is the most valuable form of jewelry you can buy, and is typically a really solid (get it?) investment.
 It’s long-lasting, can be worn beautifully and well over a lifetime, and handed down or sold years and years after the initial purchase.
 A solid piece can last forever if it’s cared for properly.

 Maybe you’re looking for something extra special, perhaps to celebrate a new life, an anniversary, or a once-in-a-lifetime 50th birthday.
 You really don’t even need a special occasion.
 I’m all for gifting yourself.
-If you’re interested in investing in the highest quality heirloom jewelry, I always recommend considering one of my solid, or special occasion pieces.
+If you’re interested in investing in the highest quality heirloom jewelry, I always recommend considering a piece from our Special Occasion (solid 14k gold or diamond-adorned) collection.

 The purest form of gold is 24K, but it’s very yellow and soft.
 This is why 24k gold is usually alloyed with other metals to make it more durable for wear.
 We use 14K solid gold (yellow, rose and white) in the case of our solid and special occasion pieces.
 The 14K yellow gold is 14/24 pure gold alloyed with varying amounts of copper and silver.
 The 14K white gold is an alloy of gold and at least one white metal (usually nickel, manganese or palladium) and its properties vary depending on the metals used.
 14K rose gold is pure gold alloyed with varying amounts of copper and silver.
 The amount of copper used determines how ‘red’ the gold is.